Skip to main content

 • Investigation and Discipline

-At the national level, Law 08-015 / AN-RM of 04 June 2008, which establishes ONECA-Mali as the national PAO, creates the investigation and discipline (I&D) procedures for the accountancy profession.
+At the national level, Law No. 08-015 / AN-RM of June 4, 2008, which establishes the Ordre National des Experts Comptables et Comptables Agréés du Mali (ONECCA-Mali), provides the legal foundation for investigation and disciplinary procedures applicable to the profession.

-ONECCA-Mali has a Disciplinary Commission that will investigate any complaint and make a recommendation to the ONECCA-Mali Board.
-The Board may impose the following disciplinary measures: warning, reprimand with or without record, and temporary suspension of license.
-Depending on the severity of the case, the Council may refer the complaint to its National Chamber of Discipline, which may impose: loss of professional designation, removal of practicing rights, and exclusion from membership.
-The National Chamber also serves as an appeal body for decisions made by the Board.
-For appeals resulting from decisions made by the National Chamber, individuals refer to the Administrative Chamber of the Supreme Court.
+ONECCA-Mali operates a Disciplinary Commission responsible for investigating complaints and making recommendations to the Board.
+The Board may impose disciplinary measures including warnings, reprimands with or without record, and temporary suspension of a member’s license.
+Depending on the severity of the matter, cases may be referred to the National Chamber of Discipline, which may impose sanctions including removal of practicing rights, loss of professional designation, and exclusion from membership.
+The National Chamber also serves as an appeal body for Board decisions, while further appeals may be referred to the Administrative Chamber of the Supreme Court.

 Current Status: Partially Adopted